Concept design by Kennedy Associates Architects.

 Another company taking the design and construction innovation approach to the next level is HOW Strategy Group through HOW – Property Solutions and its special purpose entities HOW – Social Construct and HOW – Indigenous Solutions.

-HOW – Property Solutions and HOW – Social Construct have delivered several successful market projects like the 46-apartment project in Abbottsford and the mixed-use project in Collingwood using prefabrication technology.
+HOW – Property Solutions and HOW – Social Construct’s build partner has delivered several successful market projects like the 46-apartment project in Abbottsford and the mixed-use project in Collingwood using prefabrication technology.
 They are currently working with Architect Anthony Nolan from Kennedy Associates on a design for affordable housing using the modular approach.

 George Nori, Managing Director of HOW Strategy Group, and Matt Daly, Business Development for HOW – Social Construct, explained that their method offers a competitive alternative to standard approaches by “bringing the benefits of modular construction to the forefront of the building industry.”